KewKalustian/wordle_cracker/README.md

 That's it.
 In the end, you will get a list of a few possible words (currently, including names and places).

-That pattern that drove me crazy and why I had to use gentle brute force approaches:
+That pattern that drove me crazy and why I had to use gentle brute-force approaches:

 Wordle 201 5/6